How to control Silverfish

 Excess food material should be eliminated.
 Food sources that can not be removed should be sealed in containers.

-Silverfish can be trapped on small Insect Monitor Traps
+Silverfish can be trapped on our new Silverfish Monitoring Traps.

 Eliminating Harborage Sites

 Wherever possible, potential hiding areas should be sealed with caulk, especially around windows, cabinets, and moldings.
 Increasing the lighting makes harborages less hospitable.
 Removal of leaf litter from around the home can decrease the chance of an outside invasion.

 Periodic airing and drying of articles stored in damp areas may help reduce the mould on which these insects feed.
 Disposing of mouldy articles is often the simplest way of removing an infestation in an area.